XiaobingSuper/resnet50_lars_training/README.md

 ### Model Specific Setup

-* Set Jemalloc Preload for better performance
+* Set TCmalloc Preload for better performance

 The tcmalloc should be built from the [General setup](#general-setup) section.